Fish Fondue Recipes

 3. Bring to a boil, then reduce the heat and let it simmer for about 30 minutes.

-5. Pat the fish and seafood dry and cut into bite-size pieces.
+5. Pat the fish and seafood dry and cut into bite-sized pieces.
 Cut the scallops into thin coins about 3 mm (1/4 inch thick).

 6. Arrange seafood and fish on serving plates and keep refrigerated until fondue starts.

-7. In a medium pot, bring water to a boil and cook the potatoes into bite-size pieces until tender.
+7. In a medium pot, bring water to a boil and cook the potatoes into bite-sized pieces until tender.

 8. Remove the potatoes from the water and arrange on serving plates.
 Keep refrigerated until fondue time.